Oliver Mowat Biggar: Civil service roles

-Chief Electoral Officer
+Chief electoral officer

-In 1920, the House of Commons of Canada unanimously voted for Biggar as Canada's first Chief Electoral Officer following the enactment of the Dominion Elections Act.
+In 1920, the House of Commons of Canada unanimously voted for Biggar as Canada's first chief electoral officer following the enactment of the Dominion Elections Act.
 During his tenure, he increased the accuracy and completeness of the voter rolls, in particular by adding women, who had been allowed to vote in federal elections for the first time in 1921 but had often been prevented from voting by inaccurate voter rolls.
-Biggar also recommended to Parliament that advance polling be made more widely available, a suggestion that Parliament took up.
+Biggar recommended to Parliament that advance polling be made more widely available, a suggestion that Parliament took up.

 League of Nations

 Biggar was a staunch supporter of the League of Nations and advocated for Canada's role in it.
 As a former advisor to Prime Minister Borden and a delegate to the 1919 Paris peace conference where the League was founded, Biggar often consulted government officials and politicians on matters of international law.
-He served as chairman of the Canadian Bar Association committee on international law and was also the chairman of the Canadian League of Nations Society executive committee.
+He served as chairman of the Canadian Bar Association committee on international law, and was the chairman of the Canadian League of Nations Society executive committee.
 In 1924, Biggar was asked by Prime Minister William Lyon Mackenzie King to advise the Department of External Affairs on Canada's role in the League of Nations.
 This role was later taken over by Oscar D. Skelton.

 National Resources Acts

-From 1925 to 1926, Biggar was also involved as a negotiator in the drafting of the Natural Resources Acts, which transferred control over crown lands and natural resources from the federal government to the provincial governments.
+From 1925 to 1926, Biggar was involved as a negotiator in the drafting of the Natural Resources Acts, which transferred control over crown lands and natural resources from the federal government to the provincial governments.
 He was appointed by the Department of the Interior to represent the federal government's position in negotiations with Alberta.
 Biggar played a role in limiting provincial jurisdiction over aboriginal communities, arguing in favour of protection of aboriginal rights including hunting and fishing rights on crown lands within provincial territory.

 Return to private practice with Smart & Biggar

 In 1927, Biggar was invited by Russel S. Smart, the Ottawa managing partner of the intellectual property law firm then known as Fetherstonhaugh & Smart, to join his growing litigation practice as a partner.
 Biggar accepted the offer and resigned from his post as Chief Electoral Officer.
 Together, the two men formed the firm Smart & Biggar.
 The same year, he published a treatise comparing Canadian, British, and American patent law.

 During his time in private practice, Biggar appeared on behalf of a large variety of companies in numerous intellectual property cases.
-He also continued practice in public and constitutional law, including acting as counsel for the Province of Alberta in Reference Re Alberta Statutes, a landmark Supreme Court of Canada decision on the jurisdiction of Alberta to enact the Social Credit Act and the Bank Taxation Act.
-Biggar was also retained as counsel in 1938 and 1939 on behalf of the Senate Committee on Railways, which was tasked with the problem of the financial burden the railway system was placing on the government.
+He continued practice in public and constitutional law, including acting as counsel for the Province of Alberta in Reference Re Alberta Statutes, a landmark Supreme Court of Canada decision on the jurisdiction of Alberta to enact the Social Credit Act and the Bank Taxation Act.
+Biggar was retained as counsel in 1938 and 1939 on behalf of the Senate Committee on Railways, which was tasked with the problem of the financial burden the railway system was placing on the government.